Max-Vassilev/Mini-Python-games/README.md

-Here you will see some simple Python projects I am used to work on.
+Here you will see some simple Python projects/games I am used to work on.

-One of my first projects was the "Ping Pong" game.
+The first game is called "Ping Pong".
 You can see a screenshot of it below:
 <img width="647" alt="Screenshot 2022-09-01 142040" src="https://user-images.githubusercontent.com/106106321/187902192-88f4b85e-81aa-43c1-ae83-21a9896b4b7f.png">